-The applications we describe have been demonstrated to hundreds of researchers, often visualizing their own data.
-In many cases they have claimed to observe features in their data they had not seen before.
-We believe the ability to perceive spatial relations especially in time-varying 3D molecular and cellular data is greatly enhanced using virtual reality compared to conventional displays.
+Our experience suggests the ability to perceive spatial relations especially in time-varying 3D molecular and cellular data is greatly enhanced using virtual reality compared to conventional displays.
+A recent study suggests users can perform interactive molecular manipulations with time-varying structures more efficiently with VR than with conventional displays.
 We describe the VR advantages as immersive visualization that includes the wide field of view, close-in vantage points, stereoscopic depth perception, 6-degree-of-freedom head and hand tracking with plentiful button inputs, and audio headphones and microphone.
 The combination of features rather than any single capability is the unique strength of the technology.
 While the novel combination of VR characteristics of immersive and multi-modal interaction on paper seem like small advances over prior 3D technologies, the user experience of VR headsets is qualitatively dramatically different and difficult to appreciate except by experiencing it.

 The drawbacks of the VR headsets are numerous.
-The powerful devices we have used are bulky, heavy (typically 500 grams), tethered by a cable to a computer, require an expensive high-end graphics card, have poor resolution, interact poorly with 2D user interfaces, and completely block the user's view of the real world.
+The powerful devices we have used are bulky, heavy (typically 500 grams), tethered by a cable to a computer, require an expensive high-end graphics card, have marginal resolution, interact poorly with 2D user interfaces, and completely block the user's view of the real world.
+Achieving the fast rendering required for VR of large time-varying scientific data sets has long been an obstacle (e.g. in computational fluid dynamics) with solutions that are complex to implement.
 Future improvements in hardware and software can ameliorate these disadvantages to some extent.